Name: Forever Living

 As with almost any MLM, the “remain active” requirement will be there.
 And as I have shown you above here it means that you will need to keep investing the $140 per month, which can be quite a burden.
 Be aware that most of the profits, some as high as 59%, will go to the upper echelons in the hierarchy.
 So, unless you are a part of that level, you will not see much money coming your way.

 Forever Living is a legitimate company and its distributor program is not a scam.
 Their website, however, provides very little information and confirmation as to how to become a successful distributor.
 Unless you are a top salesman or world-class canvasser, this is not for you.
 In fact, there are some reviews out there that estimate that less than 1% of distributors turn a profit or succeed in this business.
 See the above-mentioned example of the Uganda project!

 The MLM business is only suited for a small amount of privileged people, but there are a wealth of (internet) opportunities outside it.
 I understand that having your own business, being your own boss has an enormous attraction on people and rightly so.
 Have you ever dreamed of having your own internet business, your own website (s), working from your home at whatever time you want?

-I myself have realized this dream three years ago by joining the world’s best (scam free) internet business support program: Wealthy Affiliate (WA).
+I myself have realized this dream in 2014 by joining the world’s best (scam free) internet business support program: Wealthy Affiliate (WA).
 You can join for FREE for one week through the link in my review below and have a website within minutes.
 Follow the training and they will teach you how to get traffic to your site and how to monetise it.
 A unique opportunity for anyone who wants to fight for themselves and be your own boss.
 If you are interested in this once in a lifetime chance, I have detailed my experience with WA in my personal review which you can read here.

 Anyway, if you have questions, please leave them in the comment box and I will come back to you with 24 hours.